RoadieHQ/marketing-site/content/docs/integrations/jira/index.md

     jira/component: <example-component> # optional, you might skip this value to fetch data for all components jira/token-type: Bearer # optional, used for Activity stream feed.
 ```

+### Step 5: Add Jira components to the UI

+There are two components which you can add to the catalog layout to display Jira information.
+* EntityJiraOverviewCard - can be added to the overview or other grid layouts.
+* EntityJiraDashboardContent - a tab component provided by the [Jira Dashboard](https://www.npmjs.com/package/@axis-backstage/plugin-jira-dashboard) plugin.

+You can read more about how to update the UI [here](/docs/details/updating-the-ui/).

 ## References